 Faiza Haq

-Faiza Haq is a Board Certified Behaviour Analyst (BCBA) with over 15 years of experience in behaviour management and applied behaviour analysis.
+Faiza Haq is a Registered Behaviour Analyst with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO) and a Board Certified Behaviour Analyst (BCBA) with over 15 years of experience in behaviour management and applied behaviour analysis.
 Faiza has provided clinical consultations and mental health services in school boards, community mental health agencies, and other private settings.
 She also provides supervision for individuals pursuing BCBA certification.

 Faiza provides behavioural consultations, assessments, treatment plans and parent training.
 Her experiences have included supporting preschoolers, children and youth to develop life skills essential for home, school and community functioning.
 She supports clients with a wide range of issues including communication impairment, social skills deficits, behavioural challenges, sleep problems, toileting issues, and feeding concerns.